-Total Dresden and Leipzig spending
+Total Dresden and Leipzig travel costs

 The totals are listed in US dollars and euros, and are for two people.

 $3.18 / 3€ – miscellaneous

 This does not include the cost of our train tickets between Berlin and Dresden, which was 75€ ($79.50) round trip.

 $125.85 / 118.73 – food and alcohol

 $274.36 / 258.83€ – total

 This does not include the cost of our train tickets between Berlin and Leipzig, which was 78.50€ ($83.21) round trip.

 Hotel costs in Dresden and Leipzig – 326.10€

 We spent two nights in Dresden in an Airbnb.
 The apartment was in the Neustadt (New City) section of Dresden, which is across the river from the Altstadt (Old City) and most of the more touristy things.
 It was a nice neighborhood and not too hard to get into the Old City to where the main Christmas market was, but the apartment itself wasn’t the best.